Witiko/doctoral-thesis/defense.md

 One example of an interpretable representation would be the soft vector space model, which allows us to explain which exact keywords but also which pairs of related words and symbols contributed to the final score of a result.
-In our demo application, we have used this information to produce rich snippets, but other kinds of explanations could be produced.
+In our demo, we have used this information to produce rich snippets, but other kinds of explanations could be produced.
 This shows that interpretable representations can be used to produce interpretable search results.